omeka/Documentation/source/Reference/libraries/globals/public_nav_main.rst

 .. php:function:: public_nav_main()

-    Return the main navigation for the public site.
+    Get the main navigation for the public site.

     :returns: Zend_View_Helper_Navigation_Menu Can be echoed like a string or manipulated by the theme.